Israel "Secure" For Magog Invasion

 LEFT: The Bible prophesied, and history has confirmed, that for 2000 years since the destruction of Jerusalem in 70AD, Israel lived in the height of "un-security" in every country of the Jewish diaspora.
 These terrible centuries culminated with the Holocaust in World War 2.
 These two millennia of Jewish history are foretold in Deut.
 28:58-68.

-RIGHT: Tel Aviv above displays the security (super-security compared to the previous Holocaust and the future Great Tribulation) that Israel has enjoyed since her founding as a State in 1948.
+RIGHT: Tel Aviv (at right) displays the security (super-security compared to the previous Holocaust and the future Great Tribulation) that Israel has enjoyed since her founding as a State in 1948.
 Notwithstanding several wars and the constant threats of Arab nations, this only proves the present "security" of Israel in her unbroken string of military victories.
-The above picture is what one would expect of the phrase "living securely" (Eze.
+This picture is what one would expect of the phrase "living securely" (Eze.
 38:8) when the Magog invasion occurs.

 LEFT: The future Great Tribulation, also called "Jacob's Trouble" (Jer.
 30:7) which shows that Israel (Jacob) is at the center of this worldwide "holocaust."
 Again, a time of the darkest insecurity.